withastro/docs/src/pages/en/concepts/content.md

 ### Markdown/MDX pages

-You use an Astro layout for your pages and posts using the frontmatter `layout` property in an `.md` or `.mdx` file.
+You can use an Astro layout for your pages and posts by adding a frontmatter `layout` property in any `.md` or `.mdx` file located within `src/pages/`.
 Your Markdown or MDX content will be injected in the position of its default `<slot/>`.

 This option is useful when your Markdown content is the entirety of your page content, and you use a standard layout for each page or blog post.